 The holiday season is in full swing.
-For those of us social distancing and doing our shopping from the comfort and safety of our homes, this means a mountain of cardboard boxes will soon be arriving at our front doorsteps.
+For those of us doing our shopping from the comfort of our homes, this means a mountain of cardboard boxes will soon be arriving at our front doorsteps.
 To help you solve the question of what to do with all those boxes, we’ve created three easy-to-follow DIY projects to turn cardboard and paper into creative, one-of-a-kind gift boxes!
 You can pass them onto a loved one or create one to treat yourself with this holiday season.

 Idea #1: DIY Holiday Advent Calendar

 After lining the inside of a box with colorful paper, you’ll create slots for tiny, bespoke paper boxes.
 Each box can be filled with a small treat of your choice, whether it’s a piece of candy or a small gift that’s been on someone’s wish list.
 This cute upcycled advent calendar is perfect for celebrating the 12 Days of Christmas or just counting down the holiday season, and can be reused year after year.
 It’s the gift that keeps on giving!

 Create an Instagrammable planter box perfect for sending little green gifts safely and securely or for storing a few plants on a windowsill.
 This planter fits small 4- or 5-inch houseplants or propagations for the plant lover in your life.
 It can be easily customized with paper liners, paint, stencils, etc. for a modern, sleek look.
 Get creative!